 If your employees are already familiar with Word, Excel and other Office 365 products, these can all be used within Teams.
 The platform also offers third-party integration with popular apps, so your staff can readily access everything they need.

-From next month until early 2021, Microsoft will begin to roll out their new features for Microsoft Teams.
+From late 2020 to spring 2021, Microsoft are rolling out their new features for Microsoft Teams.
 These features are designed to improve remote working practices, based on the premise that working from home is here to stay.
 They, therefore, aim to boost employee productivity and wellbeing, preventing employees from ‘burning out’ due to long term remote working practices.

 Here are some of the new features being introduced: